NIVANorge/Mobius2/docs/mobipydocs/linux_install.md

 ---
 layout: default
-title: mobipy Linux installation
+title: Linux installation
 parent: mobipy
 nav_order: 1
 ---

-# mobipy Linux installation
+# Linux installation

 On Linux you need to build mobipy from source code.
 First you need to install the dependencies.